Integration Joint Board

 The Scottish Government have produced guidance that focuses on the roles, responsibilities and membership of the Integration Joint Boards to support their successful implementation (This link will take you away from our website).

 Like most governance groups, IJBs have a number of sub-committees to enable them to meaningfully fulfill their responsibilities.
 The number of sub-committees and the role, remit and membership of each varies by IJB.
 Not all IJBs have chosen to involve the third sector on their sub-committees but the sector also chair sub-committees in some areas.
-The Team are currently mapping this across Scotland and will provide more information on this shortly.

 Joint Monitoring Committee